 1. To determine whether the timing (early vs. late) and method (shoot tucking vs. shoot wrapping) of palissage compared to hedging will reduce vegetative growth (lateral emergence) and vigor, reduce cluster shading, reduce disease incidence and cluster compactness, and improve fungicide penetration in Cabernet Franc winegrapes.

 2. To evaluate carry-over effects of palissage on the same site established in the cool and wet Northeast through 2019 as a sustainable alternative to hedging.

-3. Develop a partial budget to determine the economic impact of palissage compared to hedging.
+3. Develop a cost analysis to determine the economic impact of palissage compared to hedging.

 4. Educate the New York State winegrape industry about the potential of palissage through Appellation Cornell newsletters, tailgate talks with growers, and grower conferences.

 Growing Vitis vinifera winegrapes (i.e. commonly-grown European cultivars such as Riesling and Cabernet Franc) in the Northeast US comes with many challenges.
 Several of these challenges include cultivars’ susceptibility to fungal diseases including cluster rot and Botrytis cinerea and excessive vine vigor due to the region’s cool and wet climate and high organic matter soils.
 Excessive vine vigor (long internodes, strong lateral growth, and large leaves) can lead to longer periods of leaf and fruit wetness and limited light penetration in the fruiting zone, lower spray penetration, and a humid microclimate, all of which lead to more and longer disease infection periods.